Kirsten Hughes (politician)

-Kirsten L. Hughes is an American political figure, singer, and attorney who is the clerk magistrate of Stoughton District Court.
+Kirsten L. Hughes is an American political figure, singer, and attorney who is the clerk magistrate of South Boston Municipal Court.
 She was the Chair of the Massachusetts Republican Party from 2013 to 2019 and a member of the Quincy, Massachusetts City Council from 2012 to 2020.

 Early life

 Hughes was born and raised in Quincy.
 She began her political involvement at the age of twelve as a volunteer for William Weld's gubernatorial campaign.
 She graduated from Notre Dame Academy in 1995.

 Singing

 Hughes earned a degree in theater arts from New York University.
 For over eighteen years, she worked as a singing waitress at West Quincy's Common Market Café.
 She also sang professionally in New York City, participated in community musicals, performed around Boston with a cover band called Velvet Krush, and played Ariel for a year in the Walt Disney World show Voyage of the Little Mermaid.